joel-clifford-bootcamp/homework-13/README.md

 # Node Express Handlebars

+## Overview

+Simple express and mysql app to track a burger wishlist and check off those that have been eater.
+Submit burger names to add to the list, click "Devour" to mark them as eaten.

+## Assignment Details

 ### Overview

 In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.